joolstorrentecalo/gitlab-foss/doc/user/group/troubleshooting.md

 Members who were invited via a group invitation cannot be removed.
 You can either remove the entire group, or ask an Owner of the invited group to remove the member.
 ```

-This error typically occurs when the user you're trying to remove is part of an external group that has been [shared with one or more of your projects](../project/members/sharing_projects_groups.md) or [groups](../project/members/sharing_projects_groups.md#invite-a-group-to-a-group).
+This error typically occurs when the user you're trying to remove is part of an external group that has been [shared with one or more of your projects](../project/members/share_project_with_groups.md) or [groups](manage.md#share-a-group-with-another-group).
 To remove the user as a billable member, follow one of the options:

 - Remove the invited group membership from your project or group members page.
 - Recommended.
 Remove the user directly from the invited group, if you have access to the group.

 The feature request to **Update `billable_members` endpoint to include invited group** is currently being worked on.
 For more information, see [issue 386583](https://gitlab.com/gitlab-org/gitlab/-/issues/386583)

-## Missing or insufficient permission, delete button disabled

-This error typically occurs when a user attempts to remove the `container_registry` images from the archived projects during group transfer.
-To solve this error:

-1. Unarchive the project.
-1. Delete the `container_registry` images.
-1. Archive the project.